mimachniak/sysopslife.pages/_posts/2026-08-30-azure-stack-deployment-what-if.md

 ![](/assets/images/az-stack-what-if/az-stack-whatif-5.png)

-## Preview a stack update with stack what-if
+## Preview a stack update with stack what-if with changes

-Stack what-if updates the question to: **what will this template do to the resources and lifecycle ownership of this existing stack?**

 Use the same stack name and provide the existing stack ID: